CaoAssignments/cse12-sp20-pa1-RockPaperScissors-starter/writeup.md

 ### Logistics:
 In EACH AND EVERY FILE that you turn in, we need the following in comments at the top of each file.
 These are essential so that we can more easily process your submissions and ensure that you receive proper credit.
 This is a very large class with about 700 students when combining both lectures. **No name, no points**.

-NAME: <your name>
+NAME: &lt;your name&gt;\
-ID: <your student ID>
+ID: &lt;your student ID&gt;\
-EMAIL: <your email>
+EMAIL: &lt;your email&gt;

 ## Getting Started
-We strongly recommend that you work on the lab machines ([for remote access--see instructions here](https://docs.google.com/document/d/1AM888aGCagZRQYSY3wgtzboTnHHzLOEnuUgl85_oMJQ/edit?usp=sharing)), but if you choose to work on your own machine, make sure your code runs correctly on ieng6, as that is where we will be testing it.
+We strongly recommend that you work on the lab machines ([for remote access--see instructions here](https://drive.google.com/file/d/1I7b7QXRVCL2rjgiLU9XbWDFa03g9AIjc/view?usp=sharing)), but if you choose to work on your own machine, make sure your code runs correctly on ieng6, as that is where we will be testing it.
 Instructions below assume you are using the lab machines.
 Create a subdirectory call “pa1” in your class account.
 All of your files for this assignment should be placed in that subdirectory.
 If you cannot remember how to create directories, refer to a [unix tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/) or [reference sheet](https://files.fosswire.com/2007/08/fwunixref.pdf).

+## Style
+On this assignment, we will give you feedback on style but not deduct points for problems with style.
+For future assignments, we will be grading the following for style:

+1. File header
+2. Class header
+3. Method header(s)
+4. Inline comments
+5. Proper indentation
+6. Descriptive variable names
+7. No magic numbers
+8. Reasonably short methods (if you have implemented each method according to specification in this write-up, you’re fine).
+This is not enforced as strictly.
+9. Lines shorter than 80 characters
+10. Javadoc conventions (@param, @return tags, /** comments */, etc.)

+A full [style guide](https://sites.google.com/view/cse12spr20/style-guide) can be found here.
+If you need any clarifications, feel free to ask on Piazza.

 ## Problem #0
 Read and sign the Integrity of Scholarship agreement for CSE 12 [here](https://forms.gle/KacmAMaa9MHNftti8). **You cannot earn any credit in CSE 12 until you have done so.**